zeisys/precedents.org_data_collection/README.md

 - `"IPC Sec.
 302"` (Abbreviation not allowed)
 - `"Constitution of India"` (Missing article number)
 - `"Various criminal laws applied"` (Too vague)
+- `The Constitution of India, The Indian Evidence Act, 1872` (Not separated with semicolon)

 ## 2K (Column K) - Petitioner Type